 Our success will depend on our ability to attract and retain qualified technical personnel to assist in research and development, testing, product implementation, low-scale production and technical support.
-Competition for qualified technical personnel is intense, and we may encounter difficulty in engaging and retaining qualified personnel needed to implement our growth plan.
 The demand for such personnel is high and the supply of qualified technical personnel is limited.
 A significant increase in the wages paid by competing employers could result in a reduction of our technical work force and increases in the wage rates that we must pay or both.
 If either of these events were to occur, our cost structure could increase and our growth potential could be impaired.